Huauchinango: Climate

+Flora and fauna

 Wild vegetation mostly consists of forest of pines and pine-holm oak, warm climate mountain forest, and some high growth rainforest in isolated pockets.
 Wildlife includes armadillos, foxes, ducks, rabbits, moles, opossums, bats, with some endangered species such as deer, wild cats, porcupines and coyotes.

 Economy

 The main economy activity for the municipality is agriculture, especially floriculture, which specializes in azaleas.
 The municipality grows 1,600 varieties of azaleas.
 There are trout farms in Teopancingo.
 Carp is raised in the Tenango Dam.

 Handcrafts include embroidered blouses, baskets, amate paper, and the weaving of belts, skirts, quechquemetls and more.
 There are also small industries which manufacture shoes and tile.

 The municipality has seventeen hotels.
 Four kilometers outside of the city is the Puente Totolapa, which is a trout farm and day camping destination.
 Most people come to fish but it also offers hiking, mountain biking and swimming.